 Concluding Wooden Guitar Picks

-On the whole, wooden picks tend to be more expensive too, however this is understandable when you take into account that the resource being used is wood.
-On That note, we have seen some beautiful exotic wood guitar picks in the list above.
+On the whole, these types of picks tend to be more expensive too.
+However, this is understandable when you take into account that the resource being used is wood.
+On That note, we have seen some beautiful exotic picks in the list above.
 There are more out there which we will hopefully be adding to in the near future.

-If you like this post you might be interested in our list of the Best guitar picks in the world.
-Or Perhaps you'd like our piece on the history of the Fender Telecaster Body.
-Head over to out blog for more.
+If you like this post you might be interested in our list of the 10 of the Best guitar picks in the world.